satrya070/devport/_posts/2023-04-23-age-regression.md

 ![better predictions]({{site.url}}/assets/images/age-regression/worse_samples.png)

-## Takeaways
+## Conclusions
-Next steps that you could take to really get an optimized model would be: training longer, training more layers, experimenting with learning rates, adding some augmentation, trying different Resnets or other networks, among other things.
-For a good working regression predictor it would also help a lot to have good quality data, and really do checks on the dataset to make sure the groundtruth is correct as that can definitely also hurt performance.
+To optimize the model a step you'd definitely have to take is do some data cleanup.
+From inspecting the dataset I feel like the percentage of errors is big enough where it's noticeably affecting the model performance.
+My guess is that this would raise the model performance the most, as good data is vital to a good model.
+Other steps that could be taken after this is: more training iterations, adding some data augmentation, training more layers, experimenting with different learning rates, trying different Resnets or other networks, among other things.

-Anyways I hope this was interesting or helped, for questions you can always contact me via Github.
+I hope this read was helped or was interesting, and for questions you can always contact me via this Github.